grkml/mips-von-neumann-risc/README.md

-# MIPS CPU's and Reduced Instruction Set Computers
+# MIPS RISC CPU's
 The MIPS (Microprocessor without Interlocked Pipeline Stages) Assembly language is designed to work with the MIPS microprocessor paradigm designed by J. L. Hennessy in 1981.
-These RISC microprocessors have grown into a family of 32-bit and 64-bit CPUs, each one improving performance and adding functionality over the previous releases.
+These RISC (reduced instruction set computer) microprocessors have grown into a family of 32-bit and 64-bit CPUs, each one improving performance and adding functionality over the previous releases.
 Today, MIPS implementations are primarily used in embedded systems such as Windows CE devices, home routers, and video game consoles.
 Tesla even uses a MIPS-based Mobileye EyeQ3 computer vision chip that allows autonomous driving capabilities in the Model S!

 <p align="center">
   <img width="60%" src="https://github.com/gurkamalpsc/mips-von-neumann-risc/blob/master/img/sony_playstation_mips.jpg">